 I was really good at what I did, but my skills were no fit for this kind of work any longer.
 I was great at working with people – I loved my customers.
 I loved finding solutions to their issues that I could help them with.
 I loved learning about their businesses and what made them tick.
 I loved the creative part of finding solutions to their biggest challenges.

 There had to be a better way.

-You see, I’d learned a LOT about web development.
-One of the cool things about that job as a sales rep that I hated so much was that I got to spend a lot of time talking to people who were already doing business online.
+Probably the only cool thing about that job as a sales rep that I hated so much was that I got to spend a lot of time talking to people who were already doing business online.

 I talked to people who built 6 and 7 figure businesses by selling online through channels like eBay and Amazon out of their home.
-I learned from brick and mortar shops who’s online presence added 100-200 additional sales per day.
-I learned from people who were selling flatware – plates, cups, silverware, etc. I learned how eCommerce worked.
+I learned from brick and mortar shops who’s online presence added 100-200 additional sales per day on an average day.
+I learned from people who were selling flatware – plates, cups, silverware, etc. I learned how e-commerce worked.
 I learned how to build business sites.
 I learned how to build how to plan and build big sites.
 I learned how to design beautiful sites.

 It was time to use all the skills I learned from my time in sales and combine that with what I’d learned about web design & development.

 Putting the plan into action

 My plan was to learn everything I could about web design and development.